Univalence in locally cartesian closed infinity-categories: topoi

 \section{\Qi topoi}

-In this section we provide significant examples of big universal families outside the realm of $\i$-topoi or $n$-topoi.
-Our examples should be viewed as \qi topoi, but it is beyond the scope of the present paper to develop the theory of \qi topoi, so our treatment is deliberately ad hoc, and aims only at providing some examples.
-We begin with a definition and a lemma.
+In this section we study certain large univalent families which exist outside the realm of $\infty$-topoi or $n$-topoi.
+To do so, we introduce a general notion of \qi topos, which generalizes the classical notion not only by replacing ordinary topoi by higher topoi, but also by replacing mono by the right orthogonal class of more general factorization systems.
+Although this notion is interesting in its own right, it is beyond the scope of the present paper to develop the theory of \qi topoi systematically, so our treatment is somewhat ad hoc and aims only to provide new examples of univalent families.

-\begin{blanko}{Stable units.} A localization $L:\P\to\C\subseteq\P$ is said to have {\em stable units}\footnote{The terminology (in the ordinary-category case) is due to Cassidy--H\'ebert--Kelly~\cite{Cassidy-Hebert-Kelly}.} if every pullback of any unit component is inverted by $L$.
-That is, in any pullback diagram of the form